LongBu/AWS-MLS-C01-Study-Guide/README.md

     * Uses a CNN with the Single Shot multibox Detector (SSD) Algorithm
       * ﻿﻿The base CNN can be VGG-16 or ResNet-50
     * ﻿﻿Transfer learning mode / incremental training
-      * Use a pre-trained model for the base network weights instead of random imital weights
+      * Use a pre-trained model for the base network weights instead of random initial weights
     * ﻿﻿Uses flip, rescale, and jitter internally to avoid overfitting
   * ﻿﻿Tensorflow
     * ﻿﻿Uses ResNet, EfficientNet, MobileNet models from the TensorFlow Model Garden